money-on-chain/main-RBTC-contract/docs/integration/redeeming-btc2x.md

 ### Gas limit and gas price

-These two values are a parameter of the transaction, this is not used in the contract and is generally managed by your wallet (you should read about them if you are developing and do not know exactly what they are), but you should take them into account when trying to redeem some BTC2X.
+These two values are a parameter of the transaction, this is not used in the contract and is generally managed by your wallet (you should read about them if you are developing and do not know exactly what they are), but you should take them into account when trying to redeem some BTCx.

 ## Possible failures